PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-11 10:00:53
+Last updated: 2024-04-11 10:01:29
-Random Quote: Mrs. Buckminster was a spoonful of sugar.
-But so far, everyone we can afford on this website HeyNannyNanny.com is "Scary Poppins". - Lily Aldrin
+Random Quote: Fellas, I was enjoying the Laurel and Hardy vibe, but I'm not such a fan of the Bickersons. - Saul Goodman